rk1165/rk1165.github.io/docs/tech_tools/git.md

 - Annotated tags are **tag objects**, separate to the commit that it points to.
 Tag objects can be signed with a GPG key.
 - Tag objects also store a tag message and information about the tagger.
 - `git tag -a v1.0` the -a flag is used.
 This flag tells Git to create an annotated flag.
-- Annotated tags are recommended because they include a lot of extra information such as: the person who made the tag, the date the tag was made, a message for the tag.
+- Annotated tags are recommended because they include a lot of extra information such as:
+  - the person who made the tag
+  - the date the tag was made
+  - a message for the tag.
 - `git tag v1` Now I can refer to the current version of the program as v1.
 - `git tag` to view tags
 - `git tag -d oops` removes the tag and allow the commits it referenced to be garbage collected.